 In most cases your Docker-driven desires will not involve curing life-threatening diseases.
 Like, say for instance—watching movies in a Docker container on your desktop.
 Well, here you go.

 10. Manage your Rasberry Pi cluster with Docker Swarm.

 Amen to that.
 Let's just say Docker streamlines cancer-shot-calling.

 For more innnovative Docker use cases, check out Frazelle's blog and Hypriot.
 UpGuard also has its own specific Docker use cases—for example, our cloud-hosted single tenant appliance is built on top of a cluster of Docker systems for better isolation and security.
-Furthermore, our platform can scan/monitor Docker containers for vulnerabilities and misconfigurations, as well as natively output Docker snippets for streamlining automation.
+Furthermore, our platform can scan/monitor Docker containers for vulnerabilities and misconfigurations.